-Many experts believe that as Millennials age into the 'Responsibility Zone,' a Millennial Baby Boom is right around the corner.
+Many experts believe that as millennials age into the 'Responsibility Zone,' a millennial baby boom is right around the corner.

-The data shows that this generation has waited until later in life to become parents, as only 48% of Millennial women were mothers icompared to 57% of Generation X at the same age.
+The data shows that this generation has waited until later in life to become parents, as only 48% of millennial women were mothers in 2016, compared to 57% of Generation X at the same age.
 A Pew Research Center article discussing the data points to social influences that may have contributed to the delay:

-"The rising age at first birth is hardly limited to the Millennial generation.
+"The rising age at first birth is hardly limited to the millennial generation.
 It has been a trend since at least 1970.
 Many factors may contribute, including a shift away from marriage, increasing educational attainment and the movement of women into the labor force."